tinkoff-mobile-tech/droidherd/README.md

 First thing you need to run the service — kubernetes cluster.
 Without it Droidherd service will fail at startup during the dry run stage.

 You can disable dry run (see [Configuration](#configuration)), **but we highly recommend not to do this**.

+Alternative way to run service locally without android emulators (described below).

+### Demo helm template

+Demo helm template with all required configuration placed in [demo](.deploy/demo/helm/Chart.yaml) folder.

+[README](.deploy/demo/helm/README.md) contains additional details how to install it.

+Be aware that android emulators itself are not a part of the service — you can use anyone which you found or developed by yourself.

+For demo purposes service use [android images](https://github.com/google/android-emulator-container-scripts) developed by google.

+### Local run

+By default embedded configuration in classpath contains echo-server instead android emulator images.

+In mostly cases if you want to test and debug service - you don't need android images which is require a lot of resources.

-In repository you can find local-run-starter.sh script to run service from command line.
+In repository you can find [local-run-starter.sh](local-run-starter.sh) script to run service from command line.
+This script use configuration from demo help template.
+Override it in script if required.

-Also, we provide intellij idea run configuration.
+Also, we provide intellij idea run configuration (inside .run folder).

-By default local run use configuration from classpath and for testing purposes instead emulators run echo-servers.

 ### Pitfalls